-113. Because the NJ Sub-Class is comprised of thousands of AOA board certified DOs who have bought annual AOA membership in order to maintain their board certification the AOA's tying arrangement has had a substantial effect on New Jersey commerce.
+151. Because the Class and the NJ Sub-Class include thousands of AOA board certified DOs who have bought annual AOA membership in order to maintain their board certification the AOA's tying arrangement has had a substantial effect on New Jersey commerce.